On the Non-Identification of Revenue Production Functions: Non-Identification of Revenue Production Functions

 The literature has proposed several solutions to the lack of data on output prices.
-First, as is well-known, the use of industry deflators cannot resolve the issue when there is cross-sectional output price variation, so this approach only supports a highly restrictive set of models of imperfect competition \citep{deloecker2021comment} or perfect competition.\footnote{Indeed, as noted, perfect competition implies homogenous prices, in which case industry-level price deflators equal firm-level prices up to some constant.} Second, the introduction of input prices on the right-hand side of the revenue production function can also not alleviate the issue \citep{DeLoecker2014firm, DeLoecker19, deloecker2021comment}.
+First, as is well-known, the use of industry deflators cannot resolve the issue when there is cross-sectional output price variation, so this approach only supports a highly restrictive set of models of imperfect competition \citep{deloecker2021comment} or perfect competition.
+Indeed, it only supports models of competition that imply homogenous prices, in which case industry-level price deflators equal firm-level prices up to some constant.

+Second, the introduction of input prices on the right-hand side of the revenue production function can also not alleviate the issue \citep{DeLoecker2014firm, DeLoecker19, deloecker2021comment}.
 This follows by the same logic as Corollary \ref{corr:foc}, as Eq. \eqref{eq:foc} gives an expression for input prices that depends only on the components of the revenue production function.
 This shows that input prices cannot introduce any additional identifying information into the revenue production function.